RoskiDeluge/clx/README.md

 ## Context (Memory)

-This version of cbot is using OpenAI's chat completion endpoint which allows cbot to reference it's chat history.
+This version of cbot is using OpenAI's chat completion endpoint which allows cbot to reference its chat history.
 If you ask it a question and mention a topic you have previously asked about, it should remember its previous responses and answer accordingly.

 # Advanced tricks...